joanalawer/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions: A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

-7-everybodyt: A script that adds execution permission to the owner, the group owner, and the other users to the file hello.
+7-everybody: A script that adds execution permission to the owner, the group owner, and the other users to the file hello.

 8-James_Bond: Write a script that sets the permission to tthe file hello as; Owner:no permission at all, Group:no permission at all, Other users:all the permission.

 9-John_Doe: The script sets the mode of the file hello to rwxr-x-wx.

+10-mirror_permissions: Sets the mode of the file hello to the same as olleh's mode.

+11-directories_permissions: